miklevin/MikeLev.in/_posts/2023-07-20-hear-oh-israel-reciting-the-shema-is-not-a-time-for-talking.md

 I thought my child was missing this time last month.
-I was cut off from seeing them after their Bet Mitzvah on June 11th, 2023.
+I was cut off from seeing them after their Bet Mitzvah on Saturday, June 10th, 2023.
 All communication was cut off after I drove one of my guests to the Staten Island Ferry and then went back to the luncheon, where I found everything closed down.
 After tipping the 2 guys in the kitchen, I considered joining the group where I thought the event was carrying on, in the Staten Island Mall where there was a Summer Carnival in the parking lot.
 I had very well supplied the chaperones of the mall follow-on event with beverages.
 But since tension was a little bit high, I decided to steer clear.

 Why were tensions high?
 Because during the Bet Mitzvah at Temple Etz Chiam, named after my Dad which had special meaning because it was 2 days after the